-Chicago/ Downtown Fall Festivals
+Chicago/ Downtown Fall Festivals in 2023

-Jack’s Pumpkin Pop Up
+1. Jack’s Pumpkin Pop Up

-Probably one of the most popular and newer Chicago fall festivals is Jacks’ Pumpkin Pop-Up, and a visit there will show you exactly why.
+Probably one of the most popular and newer Chicago fall festivals is Jack’s Pumpkin Pop-Up, and a visit there will show you exactly why.

-Jack’s Pumpkin Pop Up is as the name says, a pop-up that lasts for one month only (September 23rd – October 31st) and is suitable for all ages and groups – from families to friend groups, and office outings.
+Jack’s Pumpkin Pop-Up is as the name says, a pop-up that lasts for a little over a month and is suitable for all ages and groups – from families to friend groups, and office outings.

 Step into Bavarian Chicago, and try traditional homemade food such as bratwurst and pretzels, while enjoying live music, and of course, tasting the different varieties of Sam Adams beers.

 Admission: Friday-$10, Saturday-$10, Sunday-$5, and free admission to Military + one guest.

-Dates: September 25th – 27th
+Dates: September 22rd – 24th, 2023

 Address: St. Alphonsus Church – 1429 W. Wellington Chicago, IL 60657

-Lincoln Square Ravenswood Apple Fest
+3. Lincoln Square Ravenswood Apple Fest

 Address: Lincoln Avenue between Lawrence and Wilson